dylan-lang/binary-data/documentation/source/usage.rst

 FIXME: why is payload-type not the default type-function of a variable-typed field?

-The first line specifies the name ``ethernet-frame``, and its superframe, ``header-frame``.
+The first line specifies the name ``ethernet-frame``, and its superframe, :class:`<header-frame>`.
 We support inheritance of binary data, the fields in the superframe are prepended to the list of given fields.

 The second line specialises the method :gf:`summary` on an